Deepstatsanalysis/DrugDiscovery-3/README.md

 PubChem Substances: 250,188,056

 Lipinski's Rule of 5 Substance:

-(*Note: Octanol-Water measurement not included as that has to be experimentally determined*)

 In  an effort to be efficient in speed and time, it might be best to consolidate this set by selecting a subset of molecules that are representatitve of the larger set.